Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: -weights of 1-forms on a conical resolution

 \end{proof}

-\begin{prop} Let $\pi:\mc X\ra \mc Y$ be a map of schemes over $S=\Spec R$ of characteristic 0 such that the generic fiber $\pi_\eta:X_\eta\ra Y_\eta$ is a resolution with conical slices.
-Then there exists an \'etale open $S'\ra S$ such that for any geometric point $s:\Spec \k_s\ra S'$ the corresponding fiber $\pi_s:X_s\ra Y_s$ is a strictly positive resolution with conical slices. \end{prop} \begin{proof} Follows directly from \propref{reduction} and \propref{application}. \end{proof}
+\begin{prop} Let $\pi:\mc X\ra \mc Y$ be a map of schemes over $S=\Spec R$ finite type and flat over $\mb Z$, such that the generic fiber $\pi_\eta:X_\eta\ra Y_\eta$ is a resolution with conical slices.
+Then there exists an \'etale open $S'\ra S$, such that for any geometric point $s:\Spec \k_s\ra S'$ the corresponding fiber $\pi_s:X_s\ra Y_s$ is a strictly positive resolution with conical slices. \end{prop} \begin{proof} Follows directly from \propref{reduction} and \propref{application}. \end{proof}